taurus-org/taurus/doc/source/devel/api/controller.rst

 .. note:: when string, types are case insensitive.
 This means "long" is the same as "LONG"

-Example on how to define extra attributes per axis:
+Here is an example on how to define extra attributes per axis:

     1. EncoderSource: a scalar r/w string
     2. ReflectionMatrix: a 2D readable float with customized getter method